-- 11.3 Part-time Employment - (a) A part-time employee is an employee who is engaged to work less than full-time hours of an average of 38 hours per week and has reasonably predictable hours of work. - (b) Before commencing part-time employment, the employer and employee will agree in writing the guaranteed minimum number of hours to be worked and the rostering arrangements which will apply to those hours. - (c) A part-time employee will be paid a minimum of three hours pay for each engagement except as follows: - (i) Part time Home Care classifications will be paid a minimum of two hours pay for each engagement. - (ii) All part time employees will be paid a minimum of two hours pay for each engagement on a Public Holiday. - (d) The terms of the agreement in (b) may be varied by agreement and recorded in writing. - (e) Unless otherwise stated, the terms of this Agreement will apply on a pro rata basis to part-time employees on the basis that the ordinary weekly hours for full-time employees are 38. - (f) A part time employee may be requested to work reasonable additional hours in accordance with Clauses 23 Ordinary Hours of Work, 29 Rosters and 34 Overtime in this Agreement. - 11.4 Annual Review of Part-time Hours - (a) At the request of an employee, the hours worked by the employee will be reviewed annually. - (b) Where the employee is regularly working more than their specified contracted hours then such contracted hours shall be adjusted by the employer, to reflect the hours regularly worked, which may include moving to full time employment. - (c) The hours worked in the following circumstances will not be incorporated in the adjustment: - (i) if the increase in hours is as a direct result of an employee being absent on leave, such as for example, annual leave, long service leave, maternity leave, workers compensation; and - (ii) if the increase in hours is due to a temporary increase in hours only due, for example, to the specific needs of a resident or client. - (d) Any adjusted contracted hours resulting from a review, should, however, be such as to readily reflect roster cycles and shift configurations utilised at the workplace.
+- (a) A part-time employee is an employee who is engaged to work less than full-time hours of an average of 38 hours per week and has reasonably predictable hours of work. - (b) Before commencing part-time employment, the employer and employee will agree in writing the guaranteed minimum number of hours to be worked and the rostering arrangements which will apply to those hours. - (c) A part time employee will be paid a minimum of three hours pay for each engagement except as follows: - (i) Part time Home Care classifications will be paid a minimum of two hours pay for each engagement. - (ii) All part time employees will be paid a minimum of two hours pay for each engagement on a Public Holiday. - (d) The terms of the agreement in (b) may be varied by agreement between the employer and employee and recorded in writing. - (e) Unless otherwise stated, the terms of this Agreement will apply on a pro rata basis to part-time employees on the basis that the ordinary weekly hours for full-time employees are 38. - (f) A part time employee may be requested to work reasonable additional hours in accordance with Clauses 26 Ordinary Hours of Work, 32 Rosters and 37 Overtime in this Agreement.

+12.4 Annual Review of Part time Hours

+- (a) At the request of an employee, the hours worked by the employee will be reviewed annually. - (b) Where the employee is regularly working more than their specified contracted hours then such contracted hours shall be adjusted by the employer, to reflect the hours regularly worked, which may include moving to full-time employment. - (c) The hours worked in the following circumstances will not be incorporated in the adjustment: - (i) if the increase in hours is as a direct result of an employee being absent on leave, such as for example, annual leave, long service leave, maternity leave, workers compensation; and

+- (ii) if the increase in hours is due to a temporary increase in hours only due, for example, to the specific needs of a resident or client. - (d) Any adjusted contracted hours resulting from a review, should, however, be such as to readily reflect roster cycles and shift configurations utilised at the workplace.

+12.5 Casual Employment

-- 11.5 Casual Employment - (a) A casual employee is an employee engaged as such on an hourly basis. - (b) A casual employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the employee's classification plus the relevant casual loading.
-This casual loading will apply upon the commencement of this Agreement and will increase in the following increments:
+- (a) A casual employee is an employee engaged as such on an hourly basis. - (b) A casual employee will be paid an hourly rate equal to 1/38th of the weekly rate appropriate to the employee's classification plus the 25% casual loading. - (c) Casual employees will be paid the following minimum hours for each engagement: - (i) Home care employees 1 hour - (ii) All other employees 2 hours - (d) A casual employee will be paid shift allowances calculated on the ordinary rate of pay excluding the casual loading with the casual loading component then added to the penalty rate of pay.